5 Practical Dietary Adjustments to Lower Your Risk of Kidney Stones

 Follow-up imaging at 4-6 weeks confirms treatment success and detects new stone formation.
 Preventive medications for specific stone types add ongoing expenses.
 Dietary consultations help modify risk factors.

-Understanding treatment costs may help you prepare for kidney stone removal discussions with your healthcare provider.
+Understanding treatment costs may help you prepare for discussions with your healthcare provider about kidney stone removal.
 Consider requesting detailed cost estimates during consultation and confirming coverage with your insurance provider.
 Our Senior Consultant Urologist will recommend treatment approaches based on clinical factors, and you can discuss financial considerations during your consultation.

 If you’re experiencing severe flank pain, blood in urine, or difficulty urinating, consider consulting with Dr Tan Teck Wei for evaluation and treatment planning.